 - An assessment page contains a two-page passage with six selected-response revision or editing questions using stems from the TEA Released Items.
 This full-length passage relates to the introductory passage to allow students to make connections between the texts and to have practice applying the concepts and skills taught in the unit within the context of a longer passage.

 - Critical Thinking questions/prompts at the application, analysis, synthesis, and evaluation levels stimulate student thinking in depth about the concepts and topic of the introductory passage.
 These questions/prompts also lead students to think and prepare to write about the unit composition topic.

-- Two planning/drafting pages for the composition reflect the STAAR format.
+- Two planning/drafting pages for the composition reflect the STAAR rigor, structure and format.

 - A composition page, which aligns with the 26-lined sample featured on the TEA website, is provided for students to respond to the prompt.

 - A rubric template provides a self-assessment opportunity for the student and a scoring guide for the teacher.
 The rubrics are based on the Personal Narrative and Expository Rubrics published by the Texas Education Agency.